electricimp/Usb/drivers/HIDKeyboard/README.md

 ## HID Keyboard Driver

-This class is an example of HID Driver [Guide](../../docs/HIDDriverGuide.md) application.
+This class is an example of the HID [Driver](../../docs/HIDDriverGuide.md) application.
-It exposes very simple API that allows to work with any devices that implement keyboard function: receive pressed key IDs and update the keyboard LED indicator.
+It exposes a very simple API that allows working with any devices that implement keyboard function: receive pressed key IDs and update the keyboard LED indicator.

 ### Include the Driver and Dependencies

-The driver depends on some constants and classes of the [USB Framework](../../docs/DriverDevelopmentGuide.md) so that required files has to be included by application developer.
-Please follow [Application Developer Guide](../../docs/ApplicationDevelopmentGuide.md#including-usb-framework-and-driver-libraries) on how to include the generic USB framework library.
+The driver depends on some constants and classes of the [USB Framework](../../docs/DriverDevelopmentGuide.md) so that required files have to be included by an application developer.
+Please follow the [Application Developer Guide](../../docs/ApplicationDevelopmentGuide.md#including-usb-framework-and-driver-libraries) on how to include the generic USB framework library.

-**NOTE:** to add the Boot Keyboard driver into your project, use the following statement on top of you application code:
+**NOTE:** to add the Boot Keyboard driver into your project, use the following statement on top of the application code:
 ```
 #require "USB.device.lib.nut:1.0.0"
 #require "USB.HID.device.lib.nut:1.0.0"
 ```
-and then either include the HI Keyboard into you application by copy-pasting the HID Keyboard Driver code or use the Builder's [include statements](https://github.com/electricimp/builder#include).
+and then either include the HI Keyboard into your application by copy-pasting the HID Keyboard Driver code or use the Builder's [include statements](https://github.com/electricimp/builder#include).